 Calculate Your Commercial HVAC Annual Expenditures

 .
 Part of the repair budget should be to restock your spare parts inventory like filters, motors, and fans as well as expendables like refrigerant, oil, and cleaning chemicals.
 Keep in mind, equipment vendors are happy to help plan out what spare parts and accessories you need this year and what may be needed in the future.
 Using their pricing data and parts list along with your facility’s historic costs will help you accurately calculate this year’s repair budget.

 1 Key Strategy To Maintain Your HVAC Annual Budget

-One of the best ways to keep costs under control is to put the HVAC equipment on a preventative maintenance (PM) program.
+One of the best ways to keep costs under control is to put the HVAC equipment on a preventative maintenance (PM) program

+.
 PM tasks include filter changes, greasing bearings, coil cleaning, and tightening electrical connections.
 Studies show that regularly maintained equipment breaks down less

 often and has a longer operating life.
 This work can be done in-house by technicians familiar with PM tasks or, if your staff lacks this expertise or are too busy, consider contracting the work to a licensed HVAC service company.
 Furthermore, a good contractor can give you a quote on a variety of commercial HVAC maintenance and repair options from basic monthly filter changes to full-service plans that include spare parts and emergency service.
 Knowing what the PM program costs up front lets you accurately budget for the year ahead and with the added peace of mind that the risk of a major equipment failure is reduced.

 Creating A Commercial HVAC Maintenance and Repair Slush Fund

-But, even the most comprehensive maintenance agreements cannot predict the exact time equipment will fail and HVAC repair budgets must include funds for future equipment replacements.
+But, even the most comprehensive maintenance agreements cannot predict the exact time equipment will fail and HVAC repair budget